killswitch-GUI/zlib_wrapper/README.rst

 zlib_wrapper compression step-by-step
 --------

-To get you crc32 for suplied data or string:
+To get you crc32 for supplied data or string:

     >>> data = "Always check your data"
     >>> c = compress.compress()